 Taken at one of Theo's Soirees, these are three most excellent women.
 Joan (on the right) lent her voice to Intelligent Design.
 Unfortunately Lori and Mandy were back in LA and were not able to contribute.
 Next time for sure.

-Kaspar was also one of the Dangerous Aliens.
+Kaspar was one of the Dangerous Aliens as well as being in Cruise Control and Pineapple Doughnut.
 Theo met him at Caltech and invited him to a Soiree that was about to happen.
 It turned out he was a great drummer and guitar player.
 Ivo also showed up and the rest is Dangerous Aliens history.

 Like so many of our friends we met Martin at a pub in Los Angeles, and like Boyd he had the perfect accent for Cheap Red Stamp.

 Theo met Marty at the Musician's Union office in Sydney in the early 80s and was one of the drummers in Marty's little black book for a while.
-Since that time he mastered the saxophone and lent his talents to this album and some Cruise Control tunes as well.
+Since that time he mastered the saxophone and lent his talents to both Pineapple Doughnut albums and some Cruise Control tunes as well.

 Trevor's guitar playing is, to coin a phrase, Not So Bad.
 This was taken during one of his Wasp Island recording sessions.